miguelmota/ethereum-development-with-go-book/en/util-go/README.md

 # Collection of Utility Functions

 The utility functions' implementation are found below in the [full code](#full-code) section.

-Here are examples of usage:
+They are generous in what they accept.
+Here we'll be showing examples of usage.

+Check if an address is a valid Ethereum address:

 ```go
 valid := util.IsValidAddress("0x323b5d4c32345ced77393b3530b1eed0f346429d")
 fmt.Println(valid) // true
 ```

+Check if an address is a zero address.

 ```go
 zeroed := util.IsZeroAddress("0x0")
 fmt.Println(zeroed) // true
 ```

+Convert a decimal to wei.
+The second argument is the number of decimals.

 ```go
 wei := util.ToWei(0.02, 18)
 fmt.Println(wei) // 20000000000000000
 ```

+Convert wei to decimals.
+The second argument is the number of decimals.

 ```go
 wei := new(big.Int)